 It is the intent of this Article to provide procedural safeguards to Police Officers who are under investigation by the Police Department for alleged acts or omissions which, if sustained, could result in formal discipline.
-Formal disciplinary actions are suspension without pay, demotion, and discharge.
+Formal disciplinary actions are "Letter of Reprimand," suspension without pay, demotion, and discharge.